The Anchoress shares video for 'The Exchange' featuring Manics' James Dean Bradfield | NME

 “It was an intense experience for me,” said Bradfield of his work on the track.
 “The direction was clear but it took me a while to zone in on the feel.
 It inadvertently helped me in how to sing some of the songs on ‘Even In Exile’.
 I learnt a new way to approach a song with her help.”

-The track, produced and mixed by Davies and Manics producer Dave Eringa, comes with a cinematic video by young filmmaker JJ Eringa – exploring “the exploitation of a young woman trapped inside a purgatorial cycle”
+Produced by Davies, and mixed by Manics producer Dave Eringa, the track comes with a cinematic video by young filmmaker JJ Eringa – exploring “the exploitation of a young woman trapped inside a purgatorial cycle”

 “We wanted to make a bit of a homage to The Red Shoes,” said Davies.
 “We follow her fate as she is forced to play piano until her hands bleed, only to be brought back to life time and time again when she collapses with exhaustion.”